 The American Dental Hygiene Association states that a good oral hygiene routine for children includes:

-- Thoroughly cleaning your infant’s gums after each feeding with a water-soaked infant cloth.
+Thoroughly cleaning your infant’s gums after each feeding with a water-soaked infant cloth.
 This stimulates the gum tissue and removes food.

-- Regular visits with their dentist to check for cavities in the primary teeth and for possible developmental problems.
+Regular visits with their dentist to check for cavities in the primary teeth and for possible developmental problems.

-- Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like “pain” or “hurt,” since this may instill the possibility of pain in the child’s thought process.
+Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like “pain” or “hurt,” since this may instill the possibility of pain in the child’s thought process.

-- Asking your hygienist or dentist about sealant applications to protect your child’s teeth-chewing surfaces and about bottle tooth decay, which occurs when teeth are frequently exposed to sugared liquids.
+Ask your hygienist or dentist about sealant applications to protect your child’s teeth-chewing surfaces and about bottle tooth decay, which occurs when teeth are frequently exposed to sugared liquids.

-Common Pediatric Dental Concerns
+Treatment for Pediatric Dental Concerns

 Normally, the first tooth erupts between ages 6 to 12 months.
-Gums are sore, tender and sometimes irritable until the age of 3.
-Rubbing sore gums gently with a clean finger, the back of a cold spoon or a cold, wet cloth helps soothe the gums.
+Gums are sore, tender, and sometimes irritable until the age of 3.
+Rubbing sore gums gently with a clean finger, the back of a cold spoon, or a cold, wet cloth helps soothe the gums.
 Teething rings work well, but avoid teething biscuits—they contain sugar that is not good for baby teeth.

 Infant’s New Teeth

 The primary or “baby” teeth play a crucial role in dental development.
 Without them, a child cannot chew food properly and has difficulty speaking clearly.
-Primary teeth are vital to development of the jaws and for guiding the permanent (secondary) teeth into place when they replace the primary teeth around age 6.
+Primary teeth are vital to the development of the jaws and for guiding the permanent (secondary) teeth into place when they replace the primary teeth around age 6.

 Without a maintainer, the teeth can tilt toward the empty space and cause permanent teeth to come in crooked.
 Missing teeth should always be mentioned to your family dentist.
-The way your child cares for his/her primary teeth plays a critical role in how he/she treats the permanent teeth.
+How your child cares for his/her primary teeth plays a critical role in how he/she treats permanent teeth.

 Preventing Baby Bottle Tooth Decay